KLAPiT Hooked on Invention

 The challenge of making sure the product worked on surfaces as varied as gypsum, glass, metal and tiles - and that it could support the weight it needed to - required a lot of testing and experimentation.
 Avik and Ishir stuck at it and kept refining their idea until they were fully satisfied that it was the product they had envisioned.

 Taking KLAPiT to the world

-KLAPiT was unveiled and well received by teachers, students and parents alike during GWA’s Grade 10 annual project exhibition.
-GWA CEO Stuart Walker took a tremendous interest in the brothers’ invention, while Chris Burch, Assistant Principal of the secondary school, recommended that the finished product be launched via online DIY, tools and hardware marketplace Ace Hardware.
+KLAPiT was unveiled and well received by teachers, students and parents alike during GEMS World Academy - Dubai's Grade 10 annual project exhibition.
+GEMS World Academy - Dubai CEO Stuart Walker took a tremendous interest in the brothers’ invention, while Chris Burch, Assistant Principal of the secondary school, recommended that the finished product be launched via online DIY, tools and hardware marketplace Ace Hardware.

 After the enthusiastic response the KLAPiT got from buyers on Ace, the brothers have spread their wings further afield.
 In September 2019 KLAPiT was launched on all the major e-commerce websites in India and the brothers have already received interested queries from Australia, Malaysia, the US, South Africa and Japan.
 For further information, find out how to hang picture frames without damaging walls or common issues while using KLAPit.

-I believe GEMS World Academy develops optimism, enthusiasm and entrepreneurship among its students.
+I believe GEMS World Academy - Dubai develops optimism, enthusiasm and entrepreneurship among its students.
 I could experience this every day in both Avik and Ishir continuously for over a year.